ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-These methods process these events in worker threads of the given Executor instance.
+These methods process these events in the worker threads of the given Executor instance.

 ```java